2026 NFL Mock Draft: Jordyn Tyson Rises To The Saints At 1.08

 This year's draft may be one of the bigger wildcards in quite some time.
 Teams have reportedly wanted to move back, yet can not find any suitors.
 Last-second surges up the draft boards have shaken up the field, and plenty of big names are all being fished around as potential trade bait.

-Below is the most recent version of my 2026 NFL mock draft with a breakdown of each pick.
+Below is the final version of my 2026 NFL mock draft with a breakdown of each pick.
 By using a wisdom of the crowds approach, I have created a range for each player to help guide where they may get selected.
 For the rest of our draft coverage, be sure to check out our NFL Draft Guide for great insight and information.

 Updated Round 1 NFL Mock Draft